Senexis/RedM-Native-Satchel/README.md

     -- Todo: Remove joaat requirement (as string is possible) description = 0xC51209D8,

     -- Optional.
-When true, marks the item as special giving it a yellow hue special = true,
+Whether to mark the item as special, which gives the texture a yellow hue special = true,

     -- Optional.
-When set to 1 through 3, will display quality stars on the item stars = 3,
+The amount of quality stars to show on the item, can be 0, 1, 2 or 3 stars stars = 3,

     -- Optional.
 The texture directory for the icon of this item